 2. Why do you think you would be a good veterinarian?

-Pre-vet students who get invited for interviews have already made an impression on admissions committees.
-They’re already familiar with your academic record, so they’re typically looking to gain a better understanding of how your personal qualities show you’re a good match for a career in veterinary medicine.
-When answering this question, be sure to use specific examples.
+At this point, they’re typically looking to gain a better understanding of how your personal qualities show you’re a good match for a career in veterinary medicine.
+When answering this question, be sure to use specific examples of the qualities outside of the classroom that would make a you a good vet including communications, technology and business skills.

 3. Why are you interested in our program?

 Applying to plenty of vet programs is typical.
-In fact, the most recent data from the Association of American Veterinary Colleges (AAVMC) shows pre-vet students apply to an average of about five schools.
+In fact, the from the Association of American Veterinary Colleges (AAVMC) shows pre-vet students apply to an average of about five schools.
 There’s no harm in applying to even more, but you don’t want to do so blindly.

 “We really want to find out if a student has done their research and see that they know a little bit about the school,” Bates says.
 It’ll be pretty hard to convince an admissions committee to accept you if you fail to demonstrate a solid understanding of their specific program.